RivaD2/reading-notes/201/class-01.md

 #### You start by asking yourself these questions:

 * Who is the site for? (the target audience)
-* Why people visit your site (Why are they coming?)
+* Why are people visiting?
+(Why are they coming to *your* site?)
 * What are their motivations?
-(Tasks and motivations?)
+(What do they need to accomplish or learn?)
 * What info do they need?
 (What info is most important?)
-* How often people will visit site (Updating much?)
+* How often will people visit site (Will it need to be updated frequently?)

 #### Have you heard of WireFraming?
 It is a simple sketch of vital information that needs to be added to each page of a site.
 Read about them [here](https://www.figma.com/blog/how-to-wireframe/).